pluv-io/pluv/.changeset/sour-cups-bake.md

 /**
  * @description When a room is created, undo/redo will automatically
- * be configured and configured to filter for changes made by the
+ * be configured to filter for changes made by the connected user
- * connected user (so that users only undo/redo their changes).
+ * (so that users only undo/redo their changes).
  */
 const room = client.createRoom("my-room", {
     initialStorage: () => ({